pranjal-jain-coder/GenesisEngine/README.md

 1. Select **Planning** mode in the dock
 2. Describe your game: *"A top-down dungeon crawler with a player character, enemies that patrol, and collectible coins"*
-3. The AI produces a Game Design Document in the right panel
+3. Iterate with the AI to create a game design document
 4. Click **Generate Tasks** to break the GDD into a numbered task list
 5. Switch to **Execution** mode when you're happy with the plan